zedelani0508/Froggies-Jump/README.md

 ![4 Game Finish](https://user-images.githubusercontent.com/74699417/125155264-c6ad9a80-e188-11eb-821a-82b6ff5606e2.gif)

 Once you arrive at the finish line, game sessions will end and show who the real winner of the race.
 Congrats!
 You become the fastest frog in the city!

+## Game Project Details

+**1. Frame work.**

+For this project we use two frame work, [Colyseus](https://www.colyseus.io/) and [Express](https://docs.nestjs.com/).
+Both of them are built in Node.JS and the best choose to make multiplayer game online.

+**2. Database.**

+For database, we use [MongoDB](https://mongodb.com/) that good for modern application developers and for the cloud era.

+**3. Authentication**

+To identify player, we use authentication by [JWT](https://jwt.io/) that good for daily single uses token.